-By the end of 2017, in a climate of turmoil with bad financials and significant layoffs, which included a CEO and top management change, it was clear to everyone that Ericsson needed to do something to not only refresh the brand but also to pave the way for the impending arrival of 5G.
+By the end of 2017, in a climate of turmoil due to less than optimal financial results and significant layoffs, it was clear that Ericsson needed a facelift and a mindset shift to avoid missing the new opportunities with the arrival of 5G.

 Crafting a new typeface —